Brooks Wackerman: Bad Religion (2001–2015)

-In 2001, he became the drummer for Bad Religion by replacing Bobby Schayer, who left the band due to a shoulder injury.
-He appeared on five albums with them (The Process of Belief, The Empire Strikes First, New Maps of Hell, The Dissent of Man and True North) as well as their 2013 EP Christmas Songs.
-On October 27, 2015, Brooks left Bad Religion after deciding it was time to pursue another path.
-At the time of his departure, Wackerman was Bad Religion's all-time longest standing drummer, surpassing Bobby Schayer, who was in the band for ten years.
-He was also the youngest member of the band, with all of the other members being at least ten years his senior.
-Wackerman was replaced by Jamie Miller.
+In 2001, he became the drummer for Bad Religion, replacing Bobby Schayer who left the band due to a shoulder injury.
+Wackerman appeared on five albums with the band (The Process of Belief, The Empire Strikes First, New Maps of Hell, The Dissent of Man and True North), as well as their 2013 Christmas Songs EP.
+On October 27, 2015, Brooks left Bad Religion, deciding it was time to pursue another path.

 Tenacious D (2006–2015)

 In 2006, for The Pick of Destiny tour, Wackerman was selected to feature as the drummer for Tenacious D due to his previous work on the Vandals' Look What I Almost Stepped In... album, which both Jack Black and Kyle Gass cameo on.
 He would go on to play for Tenacious D at various festivals as well as support act and benefit concerts throughout 2008 to 2011. in 2012, Wackerman played with Tenacious D again on their Rize of the Fenix tour where he got the nickname "Thunderskin" from Jack Black for comical remark, making appearances on the Late Show with David Letterman, Late Night with Jimmy Fallon, The Tonight Show with Jay Leno and The Daily Show with Jon Stewart.
 They also performed at the 2012 Rock am Ring Festival.
 Wackerman also appeared in the music videos for their songs "Roadie" and "Rize of the Fenix".
 He would perform on their 2012 EP Tenacious D Jazz and their 2015 live album Tenacious D Live.